Tutorial: Azure Active Directory single sign-on (SSO) integration with Verkada Command

 In this section, you create a user called B.Simon in Verkada Command.
 Work with Verkada Command support team to add the users in the Verkada Command platform.
 Users must be created and activated before you use single sign-on.

-When you click the Verkada Command tile in the Access Panel, you should be automatically signed in to the Verkada Command for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Verkada Command tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Verkada Command for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.